infracost/actions/examples/multi-project/README.md

         with:
           terraform_wrapper: false # This is recommended so the `terraform show` command outputs valid JSON

-      # IMPORTANT: add any required steps here to setup cloud credentials so Terraform can run

       - name: Setup Infracost
         uses: infracost/actions/setup@v1
         with: